deech/fltkhs/README.md

     > make
     > make install

-Once FLTK is installed the standard Cabal install command `cabal build` from the top-level directory should build everything including the C/C++ wrappers.
+Once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers.

+While most of the bindings are complete, the following still needs to be done:

+- the rest of the bindings
+- More Haskell demos
+- Documentation
+- make the library portable across Windows/Linux/OSX.

+Once the work is complete this README will include more extensive instructions.

   [1]: http://www.fltk.org/index.php      "FLTK"